RiverGlide/CukeSalad/README.md

       When  I attempt to <do some task>
       Then  I should <ask some question> '<expected answer>'

 To get this working, we don't need to write any steps.
-Just explain how to do the _task_ using a class...
+Instead, we describe tasks...

 ## Create Tasks